 If you want a better energy deal with minimal effort, they could be worth a try.
 But be aware that few cheap deals are available at the moment and you may not get the very cheapest deal on the market.

 Before using an autoswitching service, check the following:

 It might seem like the best way to get the inside track and the cheapest deals, but some big firms don’t sell their cheapest deals on their own websites.
-Our found that this was the case for half of the biggest energy firms in December 2019.

 This can be because their cheapest tariff is an exclusive deal with a third party, for example a price comparison website or autoswitching service.
 To access it, you’ll need to go direct to that service.